garymsx/xsm-vscode-extension/en/README.md

-# XSM Language Support(Z80 Assembler)
+# XSM Language Support (Z80 Assembler)

-Provides syntax highlighting and assembler for the Z80 structured assembly language XSM.
+Provides syntax highlighting and assembler for the XSM structured assembly language for Z80.

-## Machine Language
+## All Machine Code
-What a beautiful phrase.
+What a fancy term.

 ### Reference Manuals, etc.
 - [xsm-vscode-extension](https://github.com/garymsx/xsm-vscode-extension)

 ### Updates
+- 0.0.11
+  - Changed the format of the options for the `from` converter (\[variable=value, ...], format)
 - 0.0.9
   - Added placement address to `import`
   - Added output size to `module`
-- 0.0.6 - 0.0.8
-  Bug fixes
 - 0.0.5
-  - Added "build" to xsmconfig.json
+  - Added `build` to xsmconfig.json
-    You can now specify the build target.
+    You can specify the build targets.
     ```
     	"build": [
           "main.xsm", "sub.xsm", ...
     	],
     ```
-  - Bug fixes
-    - Fixed an issue where __heap was not being referenced correctly.

 ## Features
-- Machine code can be expressed using syntax similar to C or JavaScript.
+- Allows expressing machine code using syntax similar to C or JavaScript.
-- Non-existent instructions can be achieved by combining multiple instructions (e.g. SUB HL, BC, SLA HL, etc.).
+- Implements non-existent instructions by combining multiple instructions (e.g. SUB HL, BC, SLA HL).
 - Outputs code that can be ROMized.
-- Variables are statically allocated (recursive calls must be handled manually).
+- Variables are statically allocated (recursive calls need to be handled manually).

-## The Most Boring Hello, World in the World
+## The Most Tedious Hello, World
-This is a verbose and unoptimized "Hello, World" that allows you to learn XSM syntax.
+This is a verbose and unoptimized "Hello, World" that can help you learn the XSM syntax.
 ```
 org 0x100;
 import MSXDOS from "xsm/msx/msxdos.xsm";